 How is mutually-exclusive exon usage among 48 different options possible?
 Graveley [2005] observed a single _Docking site_ within the intronic sequence just 5′ to exon 6.1.
 This docking site was conserved among 15 insect species examined, from closely-related Drosophila simulans to a distantly-related Tribolium castaneum (Red flour beetle).
 Astonishingly, the docking site was complementary to _selector sites_ within intronic regions just 5′ of each of the 48 variant exons.
 A model was proposed where {docking::selector} interaction is required to choose which variant exons is included, while a splicing regulator protein, likely an hnRNP due to the repressive nature of the interaction, binds to unused selector sites contained in the pre-mRNA [Graveley, 2000].
 Additional mechanisms have been reported for other clusters, including the iStem [Kreahling and Graveley, 2005] in cluster 4, and the hnRNP protein hrp36 [Olson et al., 2007].

 [Neves et al., 2004] examined Dscam1 expression in hemocyte cells, and their results clearly show reduced variability in cluster 9 inclusion.
 Virtually all of the signal obtained from hemocyte cells for cluster 9 was seen in variants 9.[6,9,13,30,and 31].
 [Watson et al., 2005] also examined Dscam1 expression in hemocyte cells, comparing it to that of neuronal cells.
 They propose that secreted forms of Dscam1 are essential for a robust innate immune system in insects.
 These studies highlight how nature has applied one gene that produces extreme molecular diversity to multiple problems involving determining self from non-self [Hattori et al., 2008, Shi and Lee, 2012].
-Dscam1 use in these two very different biologically roles has been summarized previously [Hemani and Soller, 2012].
+Dscam1 usage in these two very different biologically roles has been summarized previously [Hemani and Soller, 2012].

 In 2007 the Zipersky lab published [Hattori et al., 2007] the first in a series of quality genetic reports describing the function and diversity of Dscam1.
 Using homologous recombination, Hattori et al. [2007] showed that Dscam1 diversity is required for proper neural wiring but that individual neuronal-isoform identity is not important.
 Two years later, Hattori et al. [2009] observed that flies capable of expressing at least 4,752 different Dscam1 isoforms were indistinguishable from wild-type controls.
 This series was recently advanced with another tour-de-force of genetic manipulation.
 Miura et al. [2013] used a collection of Dscam1 mutants allowing for visualization via GFP of specific cluster 4.X variant expression in real time.
 They concluded that a single neuron expresses multiple Dscam1 isoforms over time, and Dscam1 is expressed via _stochastic and probabilistic_ mechanisms.